 - contributing to the development of a high-quality and constructive Review Report;

-- working cooperatively with all participants in the Review, including the Review team, the Sponsoring Agency and the Assurance Reviews Branch;
+- working cooperatively with all participants in the Review, including the Review team, the Sponsoring Agency and the Assurance Reviews Unit;

 - contributing, as required, to briefing the Senior Responsible Official on the Reviews conclusions and recommendations on the last day of the review; and

-- providing feedback to the Assurance Reviews Branch on the Review Team Leader.
+- providing feedback to the Assurance Reviews Unit on the Review Team Leader.

 Review Team Guidance

-The Review Team Guidance brochure provides an overview and practical guidance for Review Team Members.
+The Questions and Answers Information Sheet for Review Team Members on the Assurance Reviews Process provides an overview and practical guidance for Review Team Members.
 It supports and should be read in conjunction with the primary Assurance Review publications.